Tinker:

 Just think of the possibility of a 3D manufacturing printer printing consumer products, cutting out 90 percent of the worlds workforce manufacturing consumer goods.

-manufacturing consumer goods down to only a very few people, is something that our society better think very long and hard about.
+Changing how many people can get a job manufacturing consumer goods down to only a very few people, is something that our society better think very long and hard about.

 --------